LucasBiazi/Install_FNV_Under_Linux_2021/README.md

 ## INI Files
 Alright, this is the last step.
 Go to:
-`vim /user_data/SteamLibrary/steamapps/compatdata/22380/pfx/drive_c/users/steamuser/My\ Documents/My\ Games/FalloutNV/Fallout.ini` # No need to use vim, you can do it using nano if you want to
+`vim /SteamLibrary/steamapps/common/Fallout New Vegas/Fallout_default.ini` # No need to use vim, you can do it using nano if you want to

 Change the following values: